CLARIAH/wp4-datalegend-api/readme.md

 `pip install -r requirements.txt`

 Copy the `config_template.py` file to `config.py` and make necessary changes (see documentation in the file).
-These settings are needed for posting the QBer generated RDF descriptions of your dataset to a triple store (we use Stardog).

 Change directory to `src` and then: